 Karen regularly acts as agent counsel for Canadian and international law firms and their clients in jurisdictions outside of Nova Scotia with respect to the securitization of assets of Canadian or international companies carrying on business in Nova Scotia and in mergers and acquisitions involving the use of Nova Scotia unlimited liability companies.
 Karen is ranked in The 2019 Canadian Legal Lexpert® Directory for banking law, as well as Best Lawyers in Canada in the areas of banking and finance and corporate law.

 Recognized for her knowledge and experience, Karen has repeatedly participated as a co-speaker for both the 2016 and 2019 Canadian Bar Association’s Skilled Lawyer Series, Financing the Deal: Secured Loan Transactions.
 Advising clients such as Clearwater Seafoods, Ally Credit Canada (formerly GMAC Canada) and Canada’s Wonderland, she has been Nova Scotia counsel on several significant secured lending transactions.
 These transactions included a C$12 billion secured credit facility and a US$11.4 billion secured facility as part of a global refinancing transaction.
 Karen has also acted as lender’s counsel on C$78 million structured credit facilities for a Nova Scotia university.

 Prior to joining McInnes Cooper, Karen was legal counsel and corporate secretary for a Halifax real estate development company.
 She is a member of the Nova Scotia Barristers’ Society and the Canadian Bar Association, having served as vice chair of the Securities Law section of the Nova Scotia branch.

 A strong advocate for sport, Karen is actively involved with the athletic community.
-She sits on the board of the YMCA Greater Halifax/Dartmouth and is a member of their Governance and Finance committees.
+She sits on the board of the YMCA Greater Halifax/Dartmouth, chairs its Governance committee and sits on the Audit committee.
 She is also on the board of the Nova Scotia Sport Hall of Fame and serves on their Governance and Induction Night Committees.
 In 2014 and 2015, she co-chaired the StFX Kehoe Dinner & Auction in Halifax and is currently the chair of the StFX Women of X-cellence.
 Early in 2016, Karen received the StFX Athletics ‘X-ceptional’ award.
-Karen is also a member of the Board of Directors for JA (Junior Achievement) Nova Scotia.
+Karen is a member of the Board of Governors for St. Francis Xavier University and of the Board of Directors for JA (Junior Achievement) Nova Scotia.